Living-with-machines/DeezyMatch/README.md

 ----

-Step 1 is already discussed in details in the previous [section: Generate query and candidate vectors](#generate-query-and-candidate-vectors).
+Step 1 is already discussed in detail in the previous [section: Generate query and candidate vectors](#generate-query-and-candidate-vectors).

 #### Combine vector representations